chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 **How do we report problems:**

-### Will this documentation be public or protected:

-Protected behind a login: y/n
-Public to everyone: y/n

 ### Documentation size estimate

 **How much documentation do you anticipate for this project:**

-### Scope of content requests

-**What type of content do you need:**

-Documentation: y/n
-UX microcopy: y/n
-Screencasts: y/n
-Email campaign content: y/n
-Blog articles: y/n
-Other: y/n

 ### Reviewers for content